Radio City Music Hall Tour

 Along the way, you’ll hear stories about the hall’s innovator, Samuel Lionel “Roxy” Rothafel, who came up with the design in a vision!
 His original office is also part of the tour.

-Adult tickets for the tour are $19.95 (2012 prices) and they run every day between 11am and 3pm.
-Tickets can be bought from the Radio City Avenue Store on 6th Avenue.
-Alternatively, buy the New York City Explorer Pass which includes free entry to the Stage Door Tour.
+Adult admission for the tour ranges from $39 to $44 (2025 prices) and tours run regularly every day between 10am and 3pm.
+Buy your ticket here or buy the New York Pass which includes free entry to the tour.

 Locations & Contact